edeleastar/tutor/readme.md

 npm install tutors -g
 ~~~

-Now, to create a template course, enter this command:
+This will install the tutors command globally on your workstation.
+Now, to create a starter template course, enter this command:

 ~~~
 tutors new
 ~~~

 This will create a new course, populated with some template talks, resources and labs.
-The course is in markdown source format.
-To build, enter the following:
+To build the course, enter the following:

 ~~~
 cd tutors-starter